Carla-de-Beer/cartoon-photo-classifier/deployment/tensorflow-serving-deployment/README.md

   <figcaption>Fig.1: <code>img-04.jpg</code></figcaption>
 </p>

-When the request is made again using the unseen image "img-05.jpg", result of this call is
+When the request is made again using the unseen image ```img-05.jpg```, the result of this call is

 ```
 {'predictions': [[7.35907233e-05]]}
 ```

 In this case the classifier predicted that the input image is a cartoon with a certainty of (1 - 7.35907233e-05) * 100% = 99.993%.
 We know that this image is a cartoon and that the prediction is quite accurate.
-Pretty good.

 <br/>
 <p align="center">